jdlph/MIOCSV/README.md

 upcoming

 ### Under the Hood
-Parsing a CSV file or a file of any other delimited formats is essentially a linear search over the source file (as a stream of chars) and subtract/slice/parse/extract strings separated by the delimiter(s).
+Parsing a CSV file or a file of any other delimited formats is essentially a linear search over the source file (as a stream of chars) and extract strings separated by the delimiter(s).

 How fast it can iterate over the source file char by char largely determines its overall performance.
 As it is an I/O constrained operation, there are two general ways to speed it up.